rexyfahrezi/Hill_Cipher/README.md

 # Hill_Cipher
-Encryptor and Decryptor to Hill Cipher Encryption
+Tool for Hill Cipher Encryption (Encrypt & Decrypt)

-This program was intended as a challenging assignment from one of the lecturers at my university.
+This program was intended as a challenge assignment from one of the lecturers at my university.

 NOTE :
 1. Plaintext/Ciphertext can only use letters and spaces.